jm1021/church-of-jesus-christ/_posts/2024-08-18-repentnace_enmity.md

 ---
-toc: true
-comments: true
 layout: post
+title: Stand Fast in the Faith of Christ
 description: The great plan of happiness is fullfilled as we stand fast in the Faith of Christ.
-title: Stand Fast in the Faith of Christ
 categories: [book-of-mormon]
 image: /images/christ_resurrected.webp
 ---